 Let’s break down how to get a 700 credit score, how having this minimum score can help you, and the factors that go into determining your score.

 What Is A 700 Credit Score?

-Credit scores fall on a range between 300 to 850, with 300 being the lowest and 850 being a perfect score.
-On this spectrum, a 700 credit score is on the higher end and means the potential borrower has good credit and is considered to be very credit worthy.
+A 700 credit score is considered a good score.
+Credit scores range from 300 to 850, with 300 being the lowest and 850 being a perfect score.
+A 700 credit score is on the higher end of the spectrum and means the potential borrower has good credit and is very creditworthy.